PhiLhoSoft/PhiLhoSoft.github.io/source/_posts/Programming/Using Lodash for fun and profit.md

 It is necessary because this chain is open-ended: you can add other functions after it.
 Eg. you can end it after the `take()`, and have two different values by ending the chain with two different `map`s.
 `value()` tells to end the chain and to evaluate it.
 This shows that this chaining is _lazy_: no processing is done until it is requested by `value()`.
 Moreover, this chaining is optimized, Lodash practices function fusion with shortcut: it doesn't create an intermediary result on each function call, but rather creates a compound function processing the whole input at once.
 And, of course, it will not map the data beyond the 10 selected by `take()`.
-There is a slighly shorter variant:
+There is a slightly shorter variant:
 ```
 var r = _(numbers).filter(...)...value();
 ```